operator-framework/java-operator-sdk/docs/documentation/features.md

 true also for Event Sources.
 For example if we watch for changes of a Kubernetes Deployment object in the InformerEventSource, we always receive the whole object from the Kubernetes API.
 Later when we try to reconcile in the controller (not using events) we would like to check the state of this deployment (but also other dependent resources), we could read the object again from Kubernetes API.
-However since we watch for the changes we know that we always receive the most up-to-date version in the Event Source.
+However since we watch for the changes, we know that we always receive the most up-to-date version in the Event Source.
 So naturally, what we can do is cache the latest received objects (in the Event Source) and read it from there if needed.
+This is the preferred way, since it reduces the number of requests to Kubernetes API server, and leads to faster reconciliation cycles.

+Note that when an operator starts and the first reconciliation is executed the caches are already populated for example
+for `InformerEventSource`.
+Currently, this is not true however for `PerResourceEventSource`, where the cache might or might not be populated.
+To handle this situation elegantly methods are provided which checks the object in cache, if not found tries to get it from the supplier.
+See related [method](https://github.com/java-operator-sdk/java-operator-sdk/blob/e7fd79968a238d7e0acc446d949b83a06cea17b5/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/processing/event/source/polling/PerResourcePollingEventSource.java#L145)
+.

 ### Registering Event Sources